jschaf/pggen/README.md

         --go-type 'text=string'
     ```

-    That command generates methods and type definitions like:
+    That command generates methods and type definitions like below.
+The full
+    example is in [./example/composite/query.sql.go].

     ```go
     type SearchScreenshotsParams struct {